Palmview

 The educational profile of Palmview exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates of 27.0% among residents aged 15+, surpassing the Rest of Qld average of 20.6%.
+The area's educational profile is notable regionally, with university qualification rates at 27.0% among residents aged 15+, surpassing the Rest of Qld average of 20.6%.
 Bachelor degrees are most prevalent at 19.9%, followed by postgraduate qualifications (4.9%) and graduate diplomas (2.2%).
-Vocational credentials are prominent, with 43.5% of residents aged 15+ holding such qualifications – advanced diplomas account for 13.4% and certificates for 30.1%.
+Vocational credentials are also prominent, with 43.5% of residents aged 15+ holding such qualifications - advanced diplomas account for 13.4% and certificates for 30.1%.

 Educational participation is high, with 34.5% of residents currently enrolled in formal education.
 This includes 12.1% in primary education, 8.4% in secondary education, and 6.9% pursuing tertiary education.